Prescription Opiate Addiction

 Extent of problem in the U.S.

-Healthcare providers began to prescribe opioid pain relievers at greater rates in the late 1990s after being reassured by the pharmaceutical companies that patients would not become addicted to them.
-This increase led to widespread misuse of prescription and non-prescription opioids before it became obvious that they could, indeed, be misused and were addictive.
+Healthcare providers began to prescribe opioid pain pills at greater rates in the late 1990s after being reassured by the pharmaceutical companies that patients would not become addicted to them.
+This increase led to widespread misuse of prescription and non-prescription pain pills before it became obvious that they could, indeed, be misused and were addictive.
 The U.S. Department of Health and Human Services declared the opioid epidemic a public health emergency in 2017 after overdoses rose to over 42,000 deaths in 2016 alone, more than any previous year on record.
 It is estimated that 40 percent of opioid overdose deaths involve a prescription medication.

 Signs of addiction